Prototaxites: Ecological context

 The University of Chicago research team has reconstructed Prototaxites as a branchless, columnar structure.

-It was the tallest living organism in its day by far; in comparison, the contemporaneous plant Cooksonia only reached 6 cm in height and itself towered over the "moss forests" that grew beneath it, and invertebrates were the only other land-dwelling multi-cellular life.
-Prototaxites could have used its tall columnar structure for spore dispersal.
+It was the tallest living organism in its day by far; in comparison, the contemporaneous Silurian plant Cooksonia reached only 6 cm in height, and invertebrates were the only other land-dwelling complex multi-cellular life.
+Prototaxites has been suggested to have used its tall columnar structure for spore dispersal.
 Alternatively, if Prototaxites contained photosynthetic structures, the height would have increased its ability to capture light.
 The presence of biomolecules often associated with algae may suggest that Prototaxites was covered by symbiotic or parasitic algae, making it in essence a huge lichen, or even suggesting that it was an alga itself.

-However, the variability in the ratios in the isotopic signature δ^{13}C between specimens of Prototaxites suggest that it was heterotrophic.
+However, the variability in the ratios in the isotopic signature δ^{13}C among specimens of Prototaxites suggest that it was heterotrophic.

 Prototaxites mycelia (strands) were fossilised as they invaded the tissue of vascular plants.
-In turn, there is evidence of animals inhabiting Prototaxites: Mazes of tubes have been found within some specimens, with the fungus re-growing into the voids, leading to speculation that the extinction of Prototaxites may have been caused by such activity.
+In turn, there is evidence of animals inhabiting Prototaxites: Mazes of tubes have been found within some specimens, with the organism re-growing into the voids, leading to speculation that the extinction of Prototaxites may have been caused by such activity.
 However, evidence of arthropod boreholes in Prototaxites has been found from the early and late Devonian, suggesting the organism survived the stress of boring for many millions of years.

 Intriguingly, boreholes appeared in Prototaxites long before plants developed a structurally equivalent woody stem, and it is possible that the borers transferred to plants when these evolved.

 Prototaxites became extinct in the Late Devonian as vascular plants rose to prominence.